google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression8.png)

 <!--
-Have students talk to one another and answer the above two questions.
+Turn to a partner next to you and discuss the above two questions.

-Transition remarks: We will now discuss using different order polynomials for regression.
-In particular, we will explore potential dangers of using higher order polynomial fits
+We will now discuss using different order polynomials for regression.
+In particular, we will explore potential dangers of using higher order polynomial fits.

 Image Details:
 * [polynomialregression8.png](http://www.google.com): Copyright Google